"Human life:" Any living cell or group of cells containing human DNA. A

 under what conditions (if any) should the state override her decision?
 That is, should the state have a policy of

-enforced parenthood for all or most pregnant women?
+enforced parenthood for all, most, or some pregnant women?

 The first decision is a personal one, between the woman, her